apache/apisix-website/website/blog/2021/08/25/Using-the-Apache-APISIX-OpenID-Connect-Plugin-for-Centralized-Authentication.md

 ## What is Apache APISIX

-[Apache APISIX](https://apisix.apache.org/) is a dynamic, real-time, high-performance API gateway that provides rich traffic management features such as load balancing, dynamic upstream, grayscale publishing, service meltdown, authentication, observability, and more.
+[Apache APISIX](https://apisix.apache.org/) is a dynamic, real-time, high-performance API gateway that provides rich traffic management features such as load balancing, dynamic upstream, canary release, service meltdown, authentication, observability, and more.
 Apache APISIX's OpenID Connect plug-in supports OpenID, which allows users to replace authentication from traditional authentication mode to centralized authentication mode.

 ## What is authentication